bionlplab/isimp/README.md

 > kinases, ERK1 and ERK2.
 (PMID-8557975)

 The major syntactic constructs that we consider when simplifying a sentence are: coordinations, relative clauses, appositions, parenthesized elements, and introductory phrases.
-Figure 1 shows constructs which can be seen in the example.
-Figure 2 gives more details of components in each construct.

 After identifying these constructs, the complex sentence can be broken into multiple simple sentences.
 Here we show only six examples, which require combining two coordinations with the relative clause and the apposition: